 The longer I stayed, the more the outside world seemed to almost melt away.
 With each passing day spent on the islands, the pressures of everyday life seemed less important.
 Things are simpler here – in a good way.

 Everything is extremely practical in the Falklands, almost to a fault, but fault is the wrong word because the practicality is one of the Falkland’s greatest charms.
 Things are the way they are mostly because they have to be – but it also makes you wonder if it isn’t because this is the way things maybe should be.

-A few days in the islands I began to realize that this is a very DIY place.
-Everyone kinda does everything.
-The same person that checks you into the lodge is also the person serving breakfast.
-That’s far from the end of their duties, they are also the one to take you to the airstrip.
+They are also the ones to take you to the airstrip.
 They are also hooking their Land Rover to the fire station because they are the firefighters too.
 These are only a few of the hats most Falkland Islanders wear.

-Of all the places we’ve visited in recent years the Falklands are unlike any of the others – and I think that is was what I grew to love about the Falklands the most.
-Sure the wildlife is amazing and I would return just for that alone, but something about the way of life here in the Falklands I found equally as interesting.
+Of all the places we’ve visited in recent years, the Falklands are unlike any of the others – and I think that is what I grew to love about the Falklands the most.
+Sure, the wildlife is amazing, and I would return just for that alone, but something about the way of life here in the Falklands I found equally as interesting.

 Jump to Info:

 - Falkland Islands Itinerary & Destinations

 A Brief History of the Falkland Islands